 In 1820, under the direction of David Jones, a Welsh missionary from the London Missionary Society, Radama I codified the new Malagasy Latin alphabet of 21 letters.
 This new system replaced the previous sorabe alphabet.
 By 1830, the Bible had been translated into this new Latin alphabet.
 It is the oldest complete translation of the bible into a sub-Saharan African language.

 In the nineteenth century, the kingdom of Madagascar transformed from a local monarchy into a modern nation state.

 The United States and the Kingdom of Madagascar concluded a commercial convention in 1867 after which Queen Rasoherina and Prime Minister Rainilaiarivoy exchanged gifts with president Andrew Johnson.
 In 1881, the two nations signed a treaty of peace, friendship, and commerce.

-During the reign of Ranavalona I, early attempts at industrialization took place from 1835 under the direction of the French Jean Laborde (a survivor of a shipwreck off the east coast), producing soap, porcelain, metal tools and firearms (rifles, cannons, etc.)..
+During the reign of Ranavalona I, early attempts at industrialisation took place from 1835 under the direction of the French Jean Laborde (a survivor of a shipwreck off the east coast), producing soap, porcelain, metal tools and firearms (rifles, cannons, etc.).

 In 1864 Antananarivo opened the first hospital and a modern medical school.
 Two years later, he oversaw the printing of the nation’s first newspaper.
 In 1875, A scientific journal in English (Antananarivo Annual) was founded by locals.
 In 1894, on the eve of the establishment of colonial rule, the schools of the kingdom, mainly led by the Protestant missions, educated over 200,000 students.